 The condition can also be an abnormal blood vessel over the ureter.
 In older children and adults, the problem may be due to scar tissue, infection, earlier treatments for a blockage, or kidney stones.

-UPJ obstruction is the cause of most urinary obstructions in children.
-It is now commonly detected before birth with ultrasound tests.
+UPJ obstruction is the cause of most urinary blockages in children.
+It is now commonly found before birth with ultrasound tests.
 In some cases, the condition may not show up until after birth.
 Symptoms may include an

 or a .

 Surgery may be needed early in life if the problem is severe.
 Most of the time, surgery is not needed until later.
 Some cases do not require surgery at all.